California’s Privacy Gamechanger

 Following this philosophy, California passed AB 375 in 2018.
-That painfully moved through the California legislature and takes effect in staggered fashion in 2020.
+This bill painfully moved through the California legislature and took effect in staggered fashion in 2020.
 It is called the California Consumer Privacy Act, or “CCPA.”

-For an arguably groundbreaking privacy law, the CCPA has received limited coverage in the press.
+For an arguably groundbreaking privacy law, the CCPA received limited attention.
 Many people did not buy into the hype of CCPA, instead waiting for a muzzled version of the CCPA once the Silicon Valley lobbyists got involved.
-September 13, 2019 marked the end of the legislative session in California as well as the end of lobbyists efforts to dilute the bill.
 Ultimately, the CCPA is now a reality that California companies must begrudgingly embrace.

 Not every company is impacted by this new legislation.
 The CCPA only applies to companies that have gross revenues over $25 million, collect data from more than 50,000 consumers, or derive more than 50 percent of annual revenues from selling the personal information of consumers.
 Cal.
 Civ.
 Code 1798.140.(c)(1)(A-C).

-As the next phase of implementation of the CCPA looms in July 2020, companies brace for impact.
-The percentage of companies predicting that data privacy and security will be the next wave of class actions almost doubled in 2018 from 28.9 percent to 54.3 percent.
+The number of companies predicting that data privacy and security will be the next wave of class actions almost doubled in 2018 from 28.9 percent to 54.3 percent.
 While GDPR legislation is already in effect, more companies are concerned about the legislation that will impact them in California.
 Only 8.7 percent of companies reported concerns about GDPR exposure, while a significant two thirds of companies reported concerns of CCPA exposure.
 In a report released by California Attorney General’s office estimates that the CCPA will cost companies anywhere from 467 million to 16.5 billion in the coming decade.

 2019 Carlton Fields Class Action Survey, 4 (Carlton Fields, P.A., 2019)(on file with author).
 Id.
 Id.
 Marguerite Reardon, California’s new privacy law gets teeth with proposed regulations, CNET CBS INTERACTIVE Inc. (Oct.
 11, 2019 5:31 AM), https://www.cnet.com/news/california-proposes-regulations-to-enforce-new-privacy-law/ David Zetoony & Jena Valdetero and Andrea Maciejewski, Data Breach Litigation Report (2019 Edition), Bryan Cave Leighton Paisner LLP 1, 1-2 (2019), https://www.bclplaw.com/images/content/1/6/v6/163774/2019-Litigation-Report.pdf.
 Id.